U.S., Central Americans agree on joint police operations in region

 “A peaceful and prosperous Honduras and Central America is the best investment for the U.S. and Central American people,” he tweeted.

+Representatives from the Central American countries and the United States will meet again in late May in Guatemala.

-Reporting by Orfa Mejia; writing by Julia Love; editing by Dave Graham and G Crosse
+Reporting by Orfa Mejia; Additional reporting by Delphine Schrank; writing by Julia Love; editing by Dave Graham, G Crosse and Leslie Adler